Femoon/tts-azure-web/README.md

 - Supports selection of voice, language, style, and character.
 - Supports adjustments of speech speed, intonation, and volume.
 - Supports audio output download.
-- One-click deployment for both local and cloud environments
+- One-click deployment for both local and cloud environments.
+- Supports SSML config import and export.

 This application is ideal for those looking to minimize setup while experiencing the full capabilities of Azure TTS.